slim5adamno/timetable/README.md

 # TimeTable Management System

-This is a basic timetable manaement system created in PHP, Boostrap
+This is a basic timetable management system created in PHP, Boostrap
 CSS3
 Psql and Jquery (Ajax)